Why The GOP Tax Plan Is Bad For Millennial Women

 On Thursday, the House of Representatives passed a GOP-sponsored tax bill that majorly cuts taxes for corporations and the wealthiest Americans.
 The "Tax Cut and Jobs Act" passed the chamber with 227 votes to 205, earning no Democratic support and 13 defections from Republican members.

 Now that the bill has been approved in the House, the Senate must pass its own tax plan.
 Once this happens, the chambers will attempt to resolve the two bills' differences and make a finalized plan.
 Some Republicans hope they can get a bill through by the end of the year.
-But when it comes to tax policy, there can be a lot of tricky provisions that you might not realize could deeply affect you.
-And when it comes down to how this tax plan will affect a young woman, well, it doesn't look good.
+But when it comes to tax policy, there can be tricky provisions that you might not realize could deeply affect you.
+And the prognosis for how this plan will affect young women doesn't look good.

 Here's exactly how this bill could affect you.